“The Assassination of Abraham Lincoln”

 Nicholas’s hope and certainty hits Rufus like a brick.
 He mutters that it’s all smooth sailing from here on out.
 The remark rubs Nicholas the wrong way.
 He looks more closely at Rufus’s uniform, asking what regiment Sergeant Washington is in and where they fought.
 Nicholas grabs Rufus by the lapels and angrily calls him out as a fake.

 Lucy finds the mailboxes and meets General Grant’s aide and the president’s son, Robert Todd Lincoln.
 She fangirls and introduces herself as Juliet Shakesman, aspiring actress.
 I get that the aliases are pure fun (and a total Supernatural shout out), but really why?
 Why not just give their real names?
 Anyhoo, Robert says Grant is unable to attend that evening’s performance.
-He’s there to return his tickets.
+He’s there to return the General’s tickets.

 “That’s Edwin, always the hero.”